Diving (sport): Competitive diving

 Group D divers have only recently been allowed to compete on the tower.
 In the past, the age group could compete only springboard, to discourage children from taking on the greater risks of tower diving.
 Group D tower was introduced to counteract the phenomenon of coaches pushing young divers to compete in higher age categories, thus putting them at even greater risk.

 However, some divers may safely dive in higher age categories to dive on higher platforms.
 Usually this occurs when advanced Group C divers wish to compete on the 10 m.
+On the opposite side of the age groups, World Aquatics imposes rules on the 10 m platform for divers who aged 50 years and over.
+In these Masters competitions, divers are required to enter the water feet-first (similar to high diving) and degree of difficulty is limited to 2.0.

 Points on pool depths in connection with diving safety: